-Regardless, in case of a no deal, British citizens will be considered third country nationals, and Danish national rules applicable to third country nations will apply.
-However, the Danish government is conscious that British citizens who chose to live and work in Denmark prior to 29 March 2019, did so under their capacity as EU citizens, and as such, wishes to provide certainty to those Brits already present.
+In case of a no deal, British citizens will be considered third country nationals, and Danish national rules applicable to third country nations will apply.
+However, the Danish government is conscious that British citizens who chose to live and work in Denmark prior to the date the UK leaves the EU, did so in their capacity as EU citizens, and as such, wishes to provide certainty to those British citizens already present.

 To secure proof of residence in Denmark, the Danish government is encouraging British citizens to ensure they hold an EU registration certificate or an EU residence card.
-Those who have not yet secured either should submit their applications for such documents before 29 March 2019.
+Those who have not yet secured either should submit their applications for such documents before the date the UK leaves the EU.

-It has been proposed that from 29 March 2019, a temporary transitional scheme will apply, until a permanent solution has been agreed upon.
+It has been proposed that from the date the UK leaves the EU, a temporary transitional scheme will apply, until a permanent solution has been agreed upon.
 Under the scheme British citizens residing in Denmark will be able to continue living and working in Denmark as per current legislation.